nim-lang/Nim/doc/tut1.rst

   #tower[0][1] = on

 Note how the built-in ``len`` proc returns only the array's first dimension length.
-Another way of defining the ``LightTower`` to show better its nested nature would be to omit the previous definition of the ``LevelSetting`` type and instead write it embedded directly as the type of the first dimension:
+Another way of defining the ``LightTower`` to better illustrate its nested nature would be to omit the previous definition of the ``LevelSetting`` type and instead write it embedded directly as the type of the first dimension: